Pure-Peace/peace-performance-python/README.md

 # peace-performance-python

-*Fast, To calculate star ratings and performance points for all osu! gamemodes*
+*Fast, To calculate star ratings and performance points for all osu! gamemodes,* *And, quickly parse Beatmap into python objects.*

 **[peace-performance](https://github.com/Pure-Peace/peace-performance)** (Rust) binding for python based on [PyO3](https://github.com/PyO3/pyo3).